caffeine-suite/caffeine-script/README.md

-# CaffeineScript (CafScript for short)
+# Programming with Caffeine

+CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
+I'm making this language for me, much as Matz did with Ruby.
+If you agree with the philosophy behind the language, maybe it's for you too.

+### What?

-CaffeineScript programming language that compiles to JavaScript.
-I'm taking the ideas in CoffeeScript and making a next-generation langauge.
+CaffeineScript is programming language that compiles to JavaScript.
+It is inspired by CoffeeScript, Ruby and ES6.

-# Why CaffeineScript over ES6?
+### Why CaffeineScript over ES6?
+Syntax matters.

-ES6 does a lot of nice things, but I still find it unusable.
-It fails in a few critical ways compared to CaffeineScript:
+ES6 does a lot of nice things, but it still fails in a few critical ways.

+CaffeineScript:

-* CaffeineScript dramatically reduces the number of tokens required to code
+* dramatically reduces the number of tokens required to code
-* Functional programming support
-  * In CaffeineScript, everything returns a value
+* ensures everything returns a value so you can program in a functional way.
-* CaffeineScript avoids some of JavaScript's generally agreed-upon design flaws:
+* avoids some of JavaScript's generally agreed-upon design flaws:
-  * CaffeineScript compiles == into ===, and != into  !==
+  * compile == and != into ===, and !==
-  * improved 'this' binding (-> vs =>)
+  * smart "this" binding (->, => and ~>)

+#### JavaScript is a Machine-Language

-IMO, Javascript should be considered a machine-langauge.
+IMO, JavaScript should be considered a machine-langauge.
 It is more machine-friendly than human-friendly.
 And that's great!
 Like the JVM, it's a runtime that is available on all platforms.
-Even better than the JVM, Javascript is vaguely human-readable.
+Even better than JVM byte-codes, Javascript is vaguely human-readable.
 As such, it's easy to inspect the generated code and see what's going on under the CaffeineScript hood.

-# Philosophy

-I'm making this language for me, much as Matz did with Ruby.
-If you agree with the philosophy behind the language, maybe it's for you too.

-#### Designer language
+### Designer language

 Good design in programming, just like in Apps, should have these properties: